 Each course has a particular content and students are to work within the parameters of its subject.
 Each person is asked to think, “How can this material be integrated into my ministry?”
 With that question in mind, the learner appropriates the material of the course into his or her work: the classroom, week-by-week worship planning or preaching preparation.
 In this way the learner is not working for the teacher but for his or her own knowledge and immediate use in ministry.

 The process of this learner-based education is threefold.
 It begins with a pre-course reading assignment.
 During this time the student is asked to identify how this material can enhance his or her ministry (identify an issue).

 The second stage is to interact with the material in the classroom environment.
 Each course in the doctoral program is co-taught by two highly qualified teachers who combine knowledge and experience to create a dynamic learning situation.
 Presentations will be made.
 Discussions will follow.
 In this setting, the class thinks reflectively with the biblical, historical, theological, missiological and cultural disciplines.

 The third part of the process is for each student, having dialogued with the material, to prepare a paper or project integrated with his or her ministry.
 For example, a college or seminary professor may create a syllabus for a course, a worship pastor may plan services or a pastor may plan a series of sermons.
 This material is turned in at the end of the semester for evaluation.

-Each semester lasts for approximately four months.
-During this time, students use a variety of technological resources to interact with one another and with their instructors.
+Each semester lasts for approximately five months.
+During this time, students use a variety of technological resources to interact with one another and with their instructors when away from campus.